Anoopkr1906/Next_JS/Notes.md

 4. Avoiding potential naming conflicts with future Next.js file naming conventions

 * PRO TIP - use %5F in place of _(underscore) in the URL to access the private folder in the browser.

+## Lecture 13
+* creating auth folder in which we will group routes such as login, register, and logout.
+* This is a good practice to keep your authentication-related routes organized and separate from other parts of your application.

+* we wrap the auth folder inside paranthesis () , this tells next.js to treat this folder as an organizational tool only excluding it from the URL path